Three ways to earn your GED/High School Diploma and they're all FREE!

 Through this free program, you demonstrate your high school-level skills and the ways you have applied them in real-life situations.
 Then, we work with you to evaluate your reading, writing, math and workforce-readiness skills.
 Instead of taking classes, you meet with an EASTCONN Advisor/Assessor who assigns you individual tasks that will help you earn your diploma.
 Graduates receive an EASTCONN adult high school diploma.
 Check out our latest brochure here.

 Once you've completed High School, then what?
 We can help!

 Did you know that the more you increase your education, the more you increase your earning potential?
 Our goal is to help our students and graduates successfully move into a variety of post-secondary educational or training programs.
 EASTCONN Transitions program is free of charge to all Adult Education students and graduates.
 Let our Transition Coaches assist you in finding a training program or college that is right for you.

 Are you 17 to 24 years-old and want to complete high school and start on a career path?

 Our free J.E.T.
-(Jobs, Employment, Training) program might be for you!
+(Jobs, Education, Training) program might be for you!
 Click here to learn more about J.E.T.